South American grey fox (Lycalopex griseus), resting near the Miscanti y Miniques Lakes, Atacama, Chile. (Photo copyright © by Kaj Halberg)

 Mexican wolf, photographed in Tucson Desert Zoo, Arizona.
 (Photo copyright © by Kaj Halberg)

-The domestic dog is variously regarded as a subspecies of the wolf, called C. lupus ssp. familiaris, or as a separate species, C. familiaris.
-The domestication of the dog is dealt with in detail elsewhere on this website, see Animals: Animals as servants of Man.
+The domestic dog is variously regarded as a subspecies of the wolf, called Canis lupus ssp. familiaris, or as a separate species, C. familiaris.
+The domestication of the dog is dealt with in detail on the page Animals: Animals as servants of Man.
 Below, a number of pictures show pictures of various dog breeds, of Man’s usage of dogs, and of dog behaviour.

 Neolithic people domesticated the dog to assist them when hunting, and possibly also during warfare.
 This Bronze Age rock carving at Fossum, Bohuslän, Sweden, may depict men in battle, accompanied by dogs.
 (Photo copyright © by Kaj Halberg)